7ep/demo/README.md

 #### Quick Start:

 * Download this repo: https://github.com/7ep/demo/archive/master.zip
-* unzip the file - creates a directory called demo_master
+* unzip the file to a directory.
-* On the command line in demo_master, run _gradlew check_ , then _gradlew appRun_
+* On the command line in that directory, run _gradlew check_ , then _gradlew appRun_
 * visit the application at http://localhost:8080/demo